-- Your files can be seen on all Niagara login and compute nodes. - \$HOME, \$SCRATCH, and \$PROJECT all use the parallel file system called GPFS.
-GPFS is a high-performance file system which provides rapid reads and writes to large data sets in parallel from many nodes. - Accessing data sets which consist of many, small files leads to poor performance. - Many small files on the system would waste space and would be slower to access, read and write. - So avoid reading and writing lots of small amounts of data to disk. - Write data out in binary.
+- \$HOME, \$SCRATCH, and \$PROJECT all use the parallel file system called GPFS.
+GPFS is a high-performance file system which provides rapid reads and writes to large data sets in parallel from many nodes. - Accessing data sets which consist of many, small files leads to poor performance.
+Avoid reading and writing lots of small amounts of data to disk! - Write data out in binary.
 Faster and takes less space. - Burst buffer is better for I/O heavy jobs and to speed up checkpoints.

-Either (1) ask support@scinet.utoronto.ca for persistent burst buffer space or (2) use the temporary \$BB JOB DIR.

-• Even better, when it fits is to use \$SLURM_TMPDIR, which lives in memory.
+Ask support@scinet.utoronto.ca for persistent burst buffer space. - Even better, when it fits, use \$SLURM_TMPDIR, which lives in memory.